ngem1/universal-remote-card/README.md

 A super customizable universal remote card iterating on the work of several other projects.
 Featuring:

 - Configuration UI.
-- Out of the box support for [several platforms](#media-platform-and-entity-ids) with default keys and sources lists.
+- Out of the box support for [many platforms](#media-platform-and-entity-ids) with default key and source lists.
-  - Android TV (with keyboard via ADB)
+  - Android TV (with keyboard)
-  - Sony BRAVIA (with keyboard via ADB)
+  - Sony BRAVIA (with keyboard)
   - Fire TV (with keyboard)
   - Roku (with keyboard)
   - LG webOS (with keyboard)